If you're in the market for a new washer dryer, you've probably got a list of the boxes it should tick.

-Bosch appliances are revered all over the world, and this washer/dryer is just one from its highly-regarded range.
+Bosch appliances are revered all over the world, and this particular washer/dryer is one of their better models.

-The Bosch Serie 6 offers a 7kg load capacity, which is the average, plus a 1400 rpm spin speed that is not the fastest but should be fine for a load for smaller families.
+The Bosch Serie 6 offers a 7kg load capacity, which is the average, plus a respectable 1500 rpm spin speed.
+These specs are pretty ideal for smaller families.

-It is energy-rated A (although only B for spin cycle, curiously) and will use around 1100 kw'h of power annually, at a cost of £175.
+It is energy-rated A and uses around 1087 of power annually, at a cost of £168.
 This is about the mid-range of the five we have reviewed.

-With the Bosch you would expect to get a fine range of features, and you do; a timer, quick wash and 15 programs all come easily selected with a dial and button system, and it is also among the quietest with a 60db output.
+With the Bosch, you would expect to get a fine range of features, and you do; a 24-hr delay timer, a 15-minute quick wash and a "time to end of cycle" readout - which a lot of models don't have.

 In all, there are 14 programs which can be selected with a dial and button system.
 It's one of the quietest on our list, putting out only 49db during normal wash, and 59db during drying.